Roger W. Ferguson Jr.: Education

 In 2016, Ferguson received the Harvard Medal, awarded annually by the Harvard Alumni Association for service to Harvard.

 In 2019, Ferguson received the Harvard Centennial Medal.
-The Centennial Medal is the highest honor bestowed by the Graduate School of Arts and Sciences and is awarded for “contributions to society as they have emerged from one’s graduate education at Harvard”.
-The citation presented with the Medal reviewed Ferguson’s achievements and featured reflections from Douglas Elmendorf, Drew Faust and Larry Summers.
+The Centennial Medal is the highest honor bestowed by the Graduate School of Arts and Sciences and is awarded for "contributions to society as they have emerged from one’s graduate education at Harvard".
+The citation presented with the Medal reviewed Ferguson's achievements and featured reflections from Douglas Elmendorf, Drew Faust and Larry Summers.

 Chairmanship reports in 2005

-On October 11, 2005, Lawrence Kudlow stated his belief that Alan Greenspan was pushing Ferguson's name to the Bush Administration for the appointment of the Federal Reserve Chairmanship.
-As a supply-side economist, Kudlow said he was worried that Ferguson would follow a Neo-Keynesian policy and would oppose the Bush Administration's economic policy.
-On October 25, 2005, The Washington Post reported that senior members at the Federal Reserve, including Alan Greenspan, were encouraging the Bush Administration to appoint Ferguson to the Federal Reserve Chairmanship.
+On October 11, 2005, Lawrence Kudlow stated his belief that Alan Greenspan was pushing Ferguson's name to the Bush administration for the appointment of the Federal Reserve chairmanship.
+As a supply-side economist, Kudlow said he was worried that Ferguson would follow a neo-Keynesian policy and would oppose the Bush administration's economic policy.
+On October 25, 2005, The Washington Post reported that senior members at the Federal Reserve, including Alan Greenspan, were encouraging the Bush administration to appoint Ferguson to the Federal Reserve chairmanship.
 The position eventually went to Ben Bernanke.

 Post-Fed career

 In April 2008, Ferguson became president and chief executive officer of the Teachers Insurance and Annuity Association – College Retirement Equities Fund (TIAA).
 In November 2020, he announced that he would retire at the end of March 2021.

 On June 29, 2016, Ferguson became a member of Board of Directors of Alphabet Inc.

 On May 10, 2021, Ferguson assumed the position of Steven A. Tananbaum Distinguished Fellow for International Economics at The Council on Foreign Relations.

+In August 2022, he joined the tech incubator Red Cell Partners as Chief Investment Officer.

 In February 2023, he was named a member of the McKinsey & Company External Advisory Group.